asqwerty666/asqwerty666/README.md

 ---

+ - *20220319*

+ Quiet days.
+Doing some inavoidable repetitive tasks.
+The bad of semiautomatic is always that the semi part is quite large.
+Visual evaluation, manual checking and some other boring tasks.

+---

  - *20220316*

 I put an array into a hash, so I was dropping half of data.
 I needed to review the libraries looking for the output of functions.
 Yes it's painful but you need to doc all your functions.
 I don't have enough time to maintain everything properly 😢.
 Anyway, dumb errors are inescapable.
 But sometimes when everything is in place hard things could become easy.